cherifGsoul/inertia-psr15/README.md

-The adapter is designed to work with [Mezzio](https://mezzio.dev/) with little effort, in the following we assume that a Mezzio application was generated using [Mezzio Skeleton](https://github.com/mezzio/mezzio-skeleton) and Twig was selected as template engine:
+The adapter is designed to work with [Mezzio](https://mezzio.dev/) with little effort, in the following we assume that a Mezzio application was generated using [Mezzio Skeleton](https://github.com/mezzio/mezzio-skeleton) and Twig was selected as the template engine:

 ### Installation: